Tai-Rocha/LUH2_Data/README.md

       - c4per: C4 perennial crops
       - c3nfx: C3 nitrogen-fixing crops

-   - [x] 2- Save each single state (which is a continuous data) as a TIF format
+   - [x] 2- Save every single state (which is continuous data) as a TIF format
    - [x] 3- We created a new data that is Lad use land cover data with 12 states
    - [X] 4- LULC validation